AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46617-continue-to-checkout-button-greyed-out.md

 ---
 # ACSD-46617: "[!UICONTROL Continue to Checkout]" button greyed out when subtotal greater than "[!UICONTROL Minimum Order Amount]"

-This ACSD-46617 patch solves the issue where the *[!UICONTROL Continue to Checkout]* button is greyed out even if the subtotal is greater than the configured *[!UICONTROL Minimum Order Amount]*.
+This ACSD-46617 patch solves the issue where the **[!UICONTROL Continue to Checkout]** button is greyed out even if the subtotal is greater than the configured minimum order amount.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.24 is installed.
 The patch ID is ACSD-46617.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions